Shrobs/climulon-example-nodejs/infrastructure/README.md

 }
 ```

 **Climulon** does not resolve all the references in one go, it only resolves them when it needs to.
-If **Climulon** is to start provisionning a stack, it will try to resolve all the variables that are related to that stack, then proceed with creating it.
+If **Climulon** is to start provisioning a stack, it will try to resolve all the variables that are related to that stack, then proceed with creating it.
-**Climulon** gets the subtitution values from three sources :
+**Climulon** gets the substitution values from three sources :
 - The output keys/values of the previously created/existing stacks
 - The StackParameters keys/values of the stacks in the MCF
 - The globalParameters keys/values in the MCF